From Chaos to Focus: How to develop your own research plan

 |Date and time:||

-You will be expected to attend both sessions, which can not be taken separately.
+You will be expected to attend all three sessions, which can not be taken separately.

 This course will be held in an online classroom.
-Details to follow for those enrolled in the course.
+Details will be sent to participants.

 Keywords: personal strengths & weaknesses, ideas, focus, choices, mentor, grant proposal structure, convincing